30-Year-Old Wide Receiver – Free Agent

 Josh Morgan Contract Information:

-Signed by the Saints in May of 2015.
+Released by the Saints in September of 2015.

 To instantly reveal our fantasy analysis of every player – including Josh Morgan – simply subscribe now.